Merchants Guide to Chargeback Alerts

-Chargebacks are bad for business owners both in short and the long run.
+Chargebacks are bad for business owners both in the short and the long run.
 They incur fees, and they also negatively affect the relationship you have with your payment processor and customers.
 In the long run, excessive chargebacks can result in the closure of your merchant account, making it impossible for your business to accept and process credit card payments.

 But what are chargebacks, and how do they occur?